per1234/esparto/README.md

 It is presented as 3x Arduino IDE libraries (h4, smartpins and esparto itself) which provide a single class object "Esparto".
 The Esparto API allows sophisticated control of all the GPIO pins, often with only a single line of code.
 It serialises all asynchronous events into a task queue which runs "on the main loop".
 This helps prevent cross-task contamination and common timing errors, and removes the need for beginners to understand "volatile", task synchronisation, critical sections, mutual locking etc, as all user code is run in Esparto callbacks.

 Here, for example is all the code needed to build a simple button-controlled "blinky".
-A fully-functional MQTT / Alexa controlled formware for a SONOFF Basic or S20 can be built with only 22 lines of code.
+A fully-functional MQTT / Alexa controlled firmware for a SONOFF Basic or S20 can be built with only 22 lines of code.
 The code for this is included in the 32 examples provided.

 ```cpp
 #include <ESPArto.h>